 Adapting office spaces to the world of remote work

-The widespread shutdown of workplaces across the globe made working remotely go mainstream overnight.
-Many offices are electing to keep all or some of their employees remote, meaning that a vast number of companies will need to adapt their spaces to accommodate smaller on-site teams that collaborate with remote colleagues.
+The widespread shutdown of workplaces across the globe made working remotely the new normal overnight.
+Many offices are electing to keep all or some of their employees remote, meaning that a vast number of companies will need to adapt their office spaces to accommodate smaller on-site teams that collaborate with remote colleagues.

 Additionally, business properties will need to become more flexible.
 As on-site employee numbers fluctuate, so too may the mass of products and materials that need to be stored.
 This is especially important for commerce brands.